sertansenturk/ahenkidentifier/README.md

 # ahenkidentifier
 Identifies the ahenk (transposition) of a makam music recording given the tonic frequency and the symbol (or the makam)

+If you are using ahenkidentifier in your work, please cite:

+> Şentürk, S. (2016).
+[Computational Analysis of Audio Recordings and Music Scores for the Description and Discovery of Ottoman-Turkish Makam Music](compmusic.upf.edu/senturk2016thesis).
+PhD thesis, Universitat Pompeu Fabra, Barcelona, Spain.

 Usage
 -------